 The National Institute of Child Health and Human Development (NICHD) Study of Early Child Care and Youth Development analyzed the relationships between childcare experiences, childcare characteristics, and children’s developmental outcomes.

-It looked at the long-term effects of different types of childcare arrangements including in-home care by a nanny or relative, center-based care, and home-based care in the home of the childcare provider.
+It looked at the long-term effects of different types of childcare arrangements, including in-home care by a nanny or relative, center-based care, and home-based care in the childcare provider’s home.

-The major goal of the study, which included more than 1,000 children, was to examine how differences in childcare experiences relate to children’s social, emotional, intellectual, and language development, and to their physical growth and health.
-The study began in the early 1990s and followed children from birth until the age of 18 years.
+The major goal of the study, which included more than 1,000 children, was to examine how differences in childcare experiences relate to children’s social, emotional, intellectual, and language development and to their physical growth and health.
+The study began in the early 1990s and followed children from birth until the age of 18.

-The study found few differences in development between children who were cared for by a relative or nanny in the home versus children who were cared for in group settings (center-based or home-based childcare).
+The study found few differences in development between children cared for by a relative or nanny in the home versus children cared for in group settings (center-based or home-based childcare).

 Children in center-based care were more likely to acquire ear infections, respiratory infections, and stomach bugs than children cared for in their own homes.
 However, these children in center-based care likely received a boost to their immune systems as they were less likely to come down with respiratory or stomach illnesses between the ages of three and four-and-a-half.